What is Vegan Yogurt Starter?

 How’s The Thickener Added?

 Add the thickener at the beginning when you start to heat the milk.
 Heat the milk to about 180 degrees F then remove from heat and let sit for about 10 – 15 minuets.
 By this time the thickener should be nicely dissolved.
 Then this milk/thickener mixture is cooled to an appropriate temperature for your vegan yogurt starter to be added.
+Check out this blog for more details on how to create vegan yogurt.

 A Comment On Alternate milk